Tiance-Zhang/infsci2470-final/Report.md

 We build an online shopping store for shoes, which provide a platform to let consumers see all the products and vendors, and to let sellers/ administrators to manage their products.

-### High-level Feartures
+### High-level Features

 #### Login System

-Users should login to view our website.
-If consumers don't have account, they should register first.
+Users should log in to view our website.
+If consumers don't have accounts, they should register first.
 Administrators would have a different login interface and website interface from common users.
 Moreover, personal information is only available to themselves.